Do you want to build the next generation electric superbike?

 Battery (Management System) Engineer

 The behaviour of the battery cells needs to be monitored and managed at all times.
-As battery (managament systen) engineer you are not only responsible for composing the battery pack of the best cells possible, but also for making sure the cells behave the way that is most feasible and efficient.
+As battery (managament system) engineer you are not only responsible for putting together the battery pack with the best cells possible, but also for making sure the cells behave the way that is most feasible and efficient.

 As a software engineer you’re working on the battery management system or the custom ECU.
 These components need programming, in order to communicate with all the different systems.
 As a software engineer you need to have a broad overview of all the electrical systems and allow the superbike to have maximum power.
 Another topic of interest is wireless communication, via Bluetooth to our Bluetooth network, or via radio to the pitbox.
 The programming is done in C++ through embedded systems.

-In our current superbikes we used standard motor controllers, the Bamocar D3 and the Rinehart PM150DZR.
-These controlers are delivering a maximum amount of kW with a certain efficiency.
+In our current superbikes we use a standard motor controller: the Bamocar D3.
+This controler is delivering a maximum amount of kW with a certain efficiency.
 Next year, a big challenge is creating a better, higher-power and more efficient motor controller in collaboration with an electric motor.
 Another challenge is integrating the design of the inverter with the complete superbike, which saves al lot of space and weight.
 This will require a lot of cooperation with the other engineers

 All the electronical data that has been collected by the powertrain team has to be centralized and put into order to be analyzed.
 You are also responsible for analyzing the data of all current superbikes, which is really valuable for improving the next generation motorcycle of your team.